Felt beads are easy and very inexpensive to make - you only need a few grams of merino wool top and some soapy water.

 It’s important that you only just lightly hold the wool ball between your palms when you start to roll it – if you try to force it at this stage you will end up with a rough bead that resembles a ‘brain’.

-The photo on the left shows the ball about halfway to becoming a bead.
+The photo above shows the ball about halfway to becoming a bead.

 As the ball starts to shrink and harden, increase the pressure of rolling until you have a felt bead.